-With the TEC, we want to make a contribution to stem the ongoing refugee crisis by helping young women and men build a sustainable existence as farmers.
+TEC is a farming project dedicated to stem the ongoing refugee crisis by helping young women and men build a sustainable existence as farmers.

 From a historic perspective, and just as is the case in Switzerland, agriculture forms the backbone of The Gambia.
 Nevertheless, all young Gambians today want to work in the tourism industry, in the hope of earning “quick” money.
 At the same time, all vegetables and practically all fruits are imported, even though The Gambia has rich, fertile soil and more than enough water to sustain itself.

 In 2018 the whole property of 100 x 150 Meters has been made ready for water access.
 In November 2019 the constructions of the agricultural building and the UDDT (urine diverting dry toilet) have been finished.
 As of January 2020 we will start with the actual farming of the land.
 For this purpose, we will create 5 jobs in a first phase, which will mainly be provided by young Women and Men from the surrounding area.

 It is our long-term goal that TEC will cover it’s operational costs itself by processing and selling the harvested fruits and vegetables.
 Until then, the FVH relies on continued donations.

 Construction work from November 2018 until October 2019: